Day 1: Cape Town

 Rainbow Gorge walk

-This morning we enjoy an early morning hike (2 to 2½ hours) to Cannibal Caves to view some of the ancient rock art of the Bushmen people.
-This is an excellent finale to the holiday.
+Option of an early morning hike.
 You return to the hotel for a late breakfast and to freshen up before returning to Durban Airport for your onward travel arrangements

-Note: You could be transferred to Johannesburg for an extra supplement (which would be a similar driving distance - approx 3.5 to 4 hours.)
+Note: You could be transferred to Johannesburg for an extra supplement (which would be a little longer but saves an internal flight - approx 4 to 4.5 hours.)

 Optional